Katie Porter: House of Representatives

-At an August 24, 2020, Congressional hearing, Porter questioned Postmaster General Louis DeJoy.
+At an August 24, 2020, congressional hearing, Porter questioned Postmaster General Louis DeJoy.
 He admitted to her that he did not know the cost of mailing a postcard or a smaller greeting card, the starting rate for U.S. Priority Mail, or how many Americans voted by mail in the 2016 elections.
-Before his appointment by the Trump administration, DeJoy had no previous experience working at the agency.

-In a December 2020 House hearing, Porter sparred with United States Secretary of the Treasury Steve Mnuchin over COVID-19 relief funding.
+In a December 2020 House hearing, she questioned United States Secretary of the Treasury Steve Mnuchin over COVID-19 relief funding.

-In January 2021, after Porter's removal from the Financial Services Committee, The Washington Post columnist Helaine Olen criticized the House Democratic caucus for not granting Porter a waiver allowing her to serve there as well as on the House Natural Resources and House Oversight committees.

-Impeachment of Donald Trump

-Porter received recognition for being one of the first Democrats in a swing district to support an impeachment inquiry based on the findings of Robert Mueller's Special Counsel investigation.
-She voted for both the first and second impeachments of Donald Trump.

-Infrastructure bill

-Porter voted for the Infrastructure Investment and Jobs Act on November 5, 2021.
-The act funds electric vehicles, helps airports reduce emissions, and funds roads and bridges.